 Strength of co-expression among GO terms at varying levels of MCR

 Subnetwork density and locality were measured for all GO terms with strong initial co-expression (p ≤ 0.05) comparing co-expression in GO terms to 1,000 random networks of the same size.
 Co-expression density and locality were then compared again (n = 1,000) with varying missing candidate rate (MCR), where a percentage of genes was removed from the term and replaced with random genes to conserve GO term size.
-Curves decline with increased MCR as the proportion of GO terms with significantly co-expressed GO terms (p ≤ 0.05, n = 1,000) decreases compared to the initial number of strongly co-expressed terms in each network (red curve).
+Curves decline with increased MCR as the proportion of GO terms with significantly co-expressed genes (p ≤ 0.05, n = 1,000) decreases compared to the initial number of strongly co-expressed terms in each network (red curve).
 GO terms in each network were also split into two subsets based on initial co-expression strength: “strong,” (initial co-expression p ≤ 0.001; blue curve), and “moderate,” (initial co-expression 0.001 < p ≤ 0.05; violet curve).

 Figure 5